Fred's Foreign Travel Tips

 Most good hotels have a safe in the room.
 USE IT!
 Put your passport there and any excess funds.
 If traveling as a couple, don't both carry the same credit or ATM card, but do carry at least one different card.
 This way, if one person is robbed, the other will still have a useful card.
 Before you leave, be sure to make a copy of your passports.
 Leave one copy at home, and bring the second, leaving it somewhere other than with your passports.
 If you are traveling with another couple, exchange paperwork, to facilitate reissue of your passport if it is stolen.
 Also, be sure to record your credit card numbers along with the phone numbers to call to cancel them, in case your cards are stolen.
 And, of course, don't leave that information in your wallet!

 Finally, don't forget about airline travel security regulations.
-Review the guidelines at http://www.tsa.dhs.gov/ before each tip.
-As this is written (April 2007), there are strong regulations regarding carrying liquids in your carryon luggage.
-Keep in mind that if you purchase liquor in the duty free shop when you leave Europe, if you have to switch planes in the USA, you will need to pass through security again and comply with rules regarding liquids, so you will have to transfer any liquor to your checked luggage (which you will have in hand briefly) at that point.
+Review the guidelines at https://www.tsa.gov/ before each tip.
+There are strong regulations regarding carrying liquids in your carry-on luggage.
+Keep in mind that if you purchase liquor in the duty free shop when you leave Europe, if you have to switch planes in the USA, you may need to pass through security again and comply with rules regarding liquids, so you will have to transfer any liquor to your checked luggage (which you will have in hand briefly) at that point.

 We always travel with backpacks.
-To help alleviate potential problems of lost luggage, we carry some cosmetic items going over, along with a change of clothes and an all-weather jacket, in addition to items we want access to on the plane (such as MP3 players and reading materials).
+To help alleviate potential problems of lost luggage, we carry some cosmetic items going over, along with a change of clothes and an all-weather jacket, in addition to items we want access to on the plane (such as electronic book readers and other reading materials).
 And you may want to give some consideration to purchasing a noise-canceling set of earphones for this long trip: they do a great job of drowning out a lot of the airplane noise, which helps you enjoy music and/or sleep.
-(On our most recent trip, we noticed a regular earphone jack in our seats, in addition to the standard two-jack airline configuration.
-Airlines are now requiring you to purchase earphones, so you may want to bring your own.
-You can purchase a converter for the two-prong airline jacks from Radio Shack and other electronics retailers.
-See the NXG NX-440 Airline Headphone Adapter at the Radio Shack site for only $2.99 plus shipping.)
+Some airlines require you to purchase earphones (in coach class), so you may want to bring your own.
+You should also purchase a converter for the two-prong airline jacks to a regular phone jack.

-If you need to call home, the cheapest way is to buy an international calling card when you get to your destination.
+If you need to call home, it used to be that the cheapest way was to buy an international calling card when you get to your destination.
 You can purchase them for as little as 5€.
 Your biggest problem, though, will be finding a pay phone, as they are becoming scarcer the world over.
-If you use a hotel phone, there may be a surcharge.
-The worst thing you can do, however, is direct-dial from your hotel, as the fee will be outrageous.
+If you use a hotel phone, there will undoubtedly be a huge surcharge.
 And calling cards purchased in the USA will not be anywhere near as economical as using one purchased overseas.

-If you own a cell phone that uses a SIM card (such as those from AT&T), you can use your phone overseas.
-I am able to send text messages for 50 cents each, receive them at my home rate (15 cents or free with a plan), and voice communications in and out were at $1.29 a minute.
-Just make sure you have international calling activated before you leave home.
+Most modern cellphones (especially "SmartPhones" like iPhones) work overseas.
+Typically SENT text messages are 50 cents each, RECEIVED ones are 5 cents each, but VOICE communications in and out are $2-$3 a minute.
+Just make sure you have international calling activated before you leave home and understand the "rules" with your provider.
+Recommended: You should be able to buy an international "package" for your trip with a certain number of included text messages and cell minutes (see next paragraph).
 You can also buy an "international" phone here in the USA to take with you.
-Those with universal SIMs are probably best, as they work in most countries, though you have to take care to "recharge" them or reactivate them periodically, otherwise they become worthless.
-See www.telestial.com for more information and/or request "Taking a Cell Phone Overseas" from me.
+Those with universal SIMs are probably best, as they work in most countries, though you have to take care to "recharge" them ($) or reactivate them periodically, otherwise they become worthless.
+See www.telestial.com and other sites for more information.

 ENJOY YOUR TRIP!